CraftJJGamer308/OpenFridge/readme.md

 # Explanation:

 * This web app is implemented with node.js expressjs.
-It is designed to be as a server - client devices can connect to this web app via its IP address.
+It is designed to work as a server - client devices can connect to this web app via its IP address.
 * After uploading the image, it is stored at "./uploads/bild.*" and then used for image recognition.
 * In addition, "./productList.txt" and "/public/recipes/*.*" files are generated.
 * "./productList.txt" stores the product present in the fridge so that it could be reused if necessary.